jpabadir/pace-c/documentation/tech-directives/conventions.md

 # Comprehensive list of the code standards the team follows
-## When possible, IDE code-linting rule files will be made and shared with the team to facilitate code standaridzing.
+## When possible, IDE code-linting rule files will be made and shared with the team to facilitate code standardizing.

 ## General:
 - Add inline comments before the code they document:<br>